metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Connect-Computer.md

 ### -Credential

-Specify credentials which to use to connect to remote computer.
+Specify credentials which to use to test connection to remote computer.
+Credentials are required for HTTPS and remote connections.
 If not specified, you'll be asked for credentials

 ```yaml